AndrewHeller17/Gender-Bias-from-Memories-in-ChatGPT-Image-Generation/README.md

 ## Data

-The `output/` directory (generated images and analysis text files) is excluded from this repo due to file size.
-The summary CSVs used for statistical analysis are included.
+The `output/` directory (generated images and analysis text files) is excluded from this repo due to file size. `academicDemographics.csv` is included and is the direct input to `visualizations.R`.
+It is derived from `folder_counts_detailed_academic.csv` (the output of `analysis.ipynb`) with real-world enrollment benchmarks sourced from publicly available college enrollment statistics and manually added.

+## Results

+Men are overrepresented across nearly all majors tested.
+The gap is largest for nursing, women and gender studies, and computer science.
+See the poster for full results and visualizations.

 ## Results